MaxGruebmeyer/c-webserver/README.md

 ## How to run

+Since this project is so hugely platform dependent it doesn't make sense to build it for an e.g. windows or macOS environment which is why the following only works on Linux systems.
+Note that we will supply a dev container later on so we can support users on other operating systems as well.

+TODO (GM): Add docker container!

 You can utilize our project's [Taskfile](https://taskfile.dev/) to build and run both the server as well as a test client.
 Use `task run` to run the server and `task run-test` to run the test client.

 Of course you can also compile the project manually using gcc and linking all required files (which is all of